reem12345/Cell-Type-Specific-Graphs/README.md

 In case the user wants to generate the above preprocessed data from the raw data, run the corresponding notebook located in the `Data_Notebooks` directory.

 ### 3- Usage

+#### 3.1- Update the configuration
-The next step is to update the `config_train.yaml` file, located in the `training` folder, with the appropriate settings for the selected dataset.
-Below is an example of configuration parameters for different datasets used to reproduce the results.
-Once the configuration is set, run the [training_testing_demo.ipynb](https://github.com/reem12345/Cell-Type-Specific-Graphs/blob/main/training/training_testing_demo.ipynb) notebook (located in the `training` folder) to train and test the model.
-For new datasets, we are actively working on improving reusability and flexibility.
+ * Modify the `config_train.yaml` file, located in the `training` folder, with the appropriate settings according to the dataset you want to use.
+ * Below is an example of parameters used for `Kang` dataset to reproduce the results:

 ```yaml
 # Kang dataset